Top UN, NGO officials to meet over Taliban ban on women staff

 Issued on: Modified:

+The order issued by the Taliban authorities drew swift international condemnation, with governments and organisations warning of the impact on humanitarian services in a country where millions rely on aid.

+The latest restriction comes less than a week after the hardline Islamists banned women from attending universities, prompting global outrage and protests in some Afghan cities.

-The hardline Islamists on Saturday threatened to suspend the operating licences of NGOs if they failed to implement the order.
+The Ministry of Economy on Saturday threatened to suspend the operating licences of NGOs if they failed to implement the order.

-The Ministry of Economy, which issues these licences, said it had received "serious complaints" that women working in NGOs were not observing a proper Islamic dress code.
+The ministry, which issues these licences, said it had received "serious complaints" that women working in NGOs were not observing a proper Islamic dress code.

 "A meeting of Humanitarian Country Team (HCT) is scheduled later today to consult and discuss how to tackle this issue," Tapiwa Gomo, public information officer for the UN Office for the Coordination of Humanitarian Affairs, told AFP.